mirakar/alexaMeraki-guestwifi/README.md

   - close intent

 Try it yourself:
-- Alexa, ping my netowrk
+- Alexa, ping my network
   - Turn the guest WiFi on/off
   - What is the Guest WiFi password?
   - Is somebody connected